The Australian Outback

 The Maree Man, Australian outback

 Aboriginal communities continue to exist in the Outback.
-Its their ancestral home.
+For many its their ancestral home.
 And they are not concentrated in one particular area.
 They are spread across not just the Outback but across the continent.
 In pocket size communities.

 They know the lay of the land in great detail.
 Have an intrinsic knowledge of flora and fauna for food and medicinal remedies.
-They have worked out the weather and climate patterns and are in tune with the land.
+They have worked out the weather and climate patterns and are in tune with ebb and flow of the land.

 Survival